 This is where dreams of adding new living space in an attic are often abandoned.
 Building codes typically require that a finished space have a ceiling height of 7 feet 6 inches over at least half of the available floor space.
 So if the distance from the roof ridge to the floor joists isn’t at least 9 feet, you probably won’t be able to meet the code requirement unless you add a dormer.

 But you don’t need to worry about building codes for creating simple storage space or a place to sit and read.
 Either way, you do need to be conscious of the roofing nails that may be poking through the underside of the sheathing.
-A hardhat is a handy bit of protection to have when looking around an unfinished attic.
-If you want to spend some time up there, however, consider adding a finished ceiling.
+A hard hat is a handy bit of protection to have when looking around an unfinished attic.
+If you want to spend some time up there, however, consider adding a finished ceiling or window.